 Many girls find themselves stuck in such arranged marriages.

-9. Does anyone from your family bother to discuss or ensure the absence of such issues concerning your arranged partner?
+9. Will anyone from your family bother to discuss or ensure the absence of such issues concerning your arranged partner?
 No, and never in this life!

-Parents from both sides discuss everything but the most basic and critical issues, which may affect the marital life of both the girl and the boy.
+Parents from both sides discuss everything but the most basic and critical issues, which may affect both the girl and the boy’s marital life.

 Compromise and carry on!